Tips for Installing an Accessible Shower

 Choose your shower fittings to match your existing bathroom décor – it will look stylish and offer complete practicality, too.

-You should be able to purchase a standard walk-in shower kit that includes everything that you’ll need.
-Don’t forget to grab key plumbing essentials for your new shower, including a shower tray and a drain with a cover.
+If you’re aiming for the lowest cost, you should be able to purchase a standard roll-in shower kit that includes everything that you’ll need.
+If you decide to do a tile shower or wet room, you’ll need key plumbing essentials for your new shower, including a shower tray and a drain with a cover.
+Grab bars are a must to keep your loved one safe from slipping and falling.

 Installing a new shower offers the perfect opportunity for you to choose some new, contemporary tiles for your bathroom.
 Be careful when cutting these out to accommodate your new fixtures, and be sure to cut them to size to deliver a smooth, clean finish.